rayaneghilene/MLM_Pretraining/README.md

 ### III.
 Downstream Performance Evaluation

 To assess the impact of our pretraining approach, we fine-tune the trained models on downstream tasks.
-We evaluate their performance on supervised classification for SUD detection and test their NLI capabilities on benchmark datasets.
+We evaluate their performance on supervised classification for SUD detection benchmark datasets.

 #### 1. Supervised Socially Unacceptable Discourse Classification